ifedorenko/com.ifedorenko.m2e.mavendev/README.md

   Eclipse workspace.
 New "Maven Workspace" installation will become available after the import.
-* "Maven Workspace" installation can be used to Debug/Run as Maven Build (configured on Main launch configuration dialog tab) and Maven IT (configured on Maven IT tab).
+* "Maven Workspace" installation can be used to Debug/Run as Maven Build (configured on Main launch configuration dialog tab) and 'Maven JUnit Test' (configured on Maven IT tab).
-* Use Run/Debug as Maven IT launch configuration to run core-it-suite integration tests from Eclipse workspace.
+* Use Run/Debug as 'Maven JUnit Test' launch configuration to run core-it-suite integration tests from Eclipse workspace.

 # Known problems and limitations

 * Only Verifier embedded mode is currently supported.
 Integration tests that require forked mode will either fail or breakpoints won't work.
-* Workspace dependency resolution is broken in Maven 3.2.1, use 3.2.2.
+* Workspace dependency resolution is broken in Maven 3.2.1, use 3.2.2 or newer